Characterizing classical minimal surfaces via the entropy differential: Curvature Estimates for Embedded Minimal Surfaces in Terms of

 \subsection{Compactness properties for uniform bounds on $T$}

 We conclude with a compactness result for sequences of properly embedded minimal surfaces $\Sigma_i$ which admit a uniform bound on the entropy differential.
-This is a standard consequence of Theorem \ref{CurvEstThm} and the removable singularities result of~\cite{MeeksIIIa}. \begin{thm} Let $\Sigma_i$ be a sequence of properly embedded minimal surfaces in an open region $\Omega\subset \Real^3$ with entropy forms $T^{\Sigma_i}$ satisfying
+This is a standard consequence of Theorem \ref{CurvEstThm} and the removable singularities result of~\cite{MeeksIIIa}. \begin{thm} Fix $\alpha>0$ and suppose that $\Sigma_i$ is a sequence of properly embedded minimal surfaces in an open region $\Omega\subset \Real^3$ with entropy forms $T^{\Sigma_i}$ satisfying

 Then there is a subsequence of the $\Sigma_i$ and a finite (possibly empty) set of points $p_1, \ldots, p_N\in \Omega$ so that: \begin{enumerate} \item On each compact set $K\subset \subset \Omega\backslash \set{p_1, \ldots, p_N},$